scomsjw/SD-PHP-Three/Assessment_Exercise.md

 * Display all the 15 rated films that are less than 100 minutes in length

-* Display a list of all films and their genres
+* Display a list of all films and their genre

 * Display the genres associated with 'The Incredibles'